-Before performing this procedure, read Safety Notices on page iii.
+Before performing this procedure, read "Safety Notices" on page vii.

-- Some PCI adapter cards are shipped from the manufacturer with a blue handle or support along the back edge of the card.
+- 1. Some PCI adapter cards are shipped from the manufacturer with a blue handle or support along the back edge of the card.
 To use in this system unit, you must remove the blue handle or support from the card. - 2.
 With this system, you can install PCI adapters with the power on.
 These adapters are referred to as hot-pluggable PCI adapters.
 Some adapters are not hot-pluggable, and the system must be powered off for this type of adapter installation.

 Before you install the adapter, determine if the PCI adapter you are installing is hot-pluggable.
-See Appendix C: PCI Adapter Placement Reference.
+See the PCI Adapter Placement Reference, order number SA38-0538.